 Speech

 Today, on the House floor, I spoke in favor of the Small Business and Infrastructure Jobs Tax Act, which includes provisions to spur investment in local rebuilding projects and to help our small businesses grow, fueling our Central Texas economy.
 Specifically, the bill includes a measure that I authored to crack down on foreign corporations using tax havens to dodge American taxes.
+I have been an outspoken opponent of offshore tax abuse.

 Everyone has their own personal story or that of a friend or family member that underscores the cruelty of not already having greater health insurance coverage at an affordable cost.
 With this historic reform, that I rose to speak in favor of, every insured American gets valuable consumer protections, and every uninsured American can become insured.
+32 million American citizens gain protection from health care bankruptcy.
+This bill restrains soaring insurance premiums, reduces federal deficits, and strengthens Medicare for our seniors.

 Today, the House of Representatives considered legislation intended to create jobs.
 In these difficult economic times, we should encourage the growth of American jobs, and it is also important that we get the most for every tax expenditure.
 But, as I noted in a House floor speech today, this provision does too little to create jobs and costs too much.